Tips for Selling Your Airbnb Property For Top Dollar

 Know Airbnb and Vrbo terms and conditions

-If you’re selling your Airbnb or Vrbo listing, it’s important that you know the terms and conditions or your membership could get revoked.
+If you’re selling your Airbnb or Vrbo listing, it’s important to understand the terms and conditions, otherwise, your membership could be revoked.
 With Airbnb, accounts are assigned to hosts rather than properties.
 This means your content, photos, listings, and reviews belong to you, not your property.
 Owners cannot transfer ownership of listings to the new owner when they sell a property.

 Market your Airbnb’s home value and income history to investors